TennisVisuals/mcp-charting-points-parser/README.md

   'Backhand to the middle',
   'Backhand to the left side; Netted; Unforced Error' ]
 ```
 **decipherSequence()** provides an english-language translation of an MCP shot sequence.
-An optional second argument enables passing the point (e.g. '0-15') which aids in determining the trajectory of the return of service.
+An optional second argument enables passing the point score (e.g. '0-15') which aids in determining the trajectory of the return of service.
 ```
 > p.decipherSequence('6f=37b+3b3z#', '0-15')
 [ 'T Serve',